 Bishopbriggs - Natural Environment

 Policy 3.HE.
-Development should preserve and enhance the character, cultural significance and setting of the historic environment in Bishopbriggs.
-The town includes historic environment designations shown in on page 53 including:
+Development should preserve and enhance the character, appearance and setting of the historic environment in Bishopbriggs.
+The town includes historic environment designations shown in the map on page 54 including:

 International/ Nationally Important Sites at: